Naturally occurring asbestos

 Risks of contact with naturally occurring asbestos

 If covered and left undisturbed, NOA is not considered dangerous.
-However, if disturbed and microscopic fibres become airborne or settle on clothing or equipment and can be inhaled, NOA can cause incurable diseases including malignant mesothelioma, lung cancer and asbestosis.
+However, if disturbed and microscopic fibres become airborne or settle on clothing or equipment, the NOA fibres can then be inhaled.
+NOA can cause incurable diseases including malignant mesothelioma, lung cancer and asbestosis.

 Asbestos management plan

-An asbestos management plan should be prepared by the person with management or control of the workplace.
+An Asbestos management plan must be prepared by the person with management or control of the workplace.
+Further detail on the contents of the Asbestos management plan, licensing and training can be NSW Work Health and Safety Regulation 2025.

 Further information